 Cullen’s references run the gamut from classic literature to pop culture, the speaker focusing on the ordering and repressive forces of religion, capitalism, sexism, and the nuclear family.
 “When I Was Young I’d Listen to the Radio” considers the speaker’s experience of gendered expectations as modelled by the late Karen Carpenter: “When Karen Carpenter died I didn’t think of all my failed cucumber diets / I thought about the problem of the habit of obedience.”
 Here, as elsewhere, Cullen uses irony and humour to undercut the received notions forced upon women.
 The speaker finds occasional respite from these expectations in love and family, and in the contemplation of nature: “I no longer believe in Jesus or in his Father.
 I don’t pray; I try not to wish.
 But I am held in awe by the Semipalmated Sandpiper.”

-Hail, The Invisible Watchman, Alexandra Oliver’s third poetry collection, comprises three poetic sequences.
+Hail, The Invisible Watchman, Alexandra Oliver’s fourth poetry collection, comprises three poetic sequences.
 The first of these, “The Haunting of Sherbet Lake,” is a series of narrative poems that expose the unsettling and uncanny world of a suburban neighbourhood – “That Etch A Sketch of wealth and same and sorrow.”
 In delightful (and, again, unsettling) contrast to the hypocritical and rapacious motivations of the characters depicted, the poems in this sequence are rendered in taut, galloping lines that propel the reader through the text.

 Quick to mock social pretensions and composed in a tone that is both cheeky and urbane, Oliver’s poetry evokes canonical satirists including Juvenal, Paul Scarron, and Alexander Pope.
 Many of Oliver’s satirical targets recall the subjects considered in Cullen’s collection; Oliver takes aim at prejudice and jingoism; elsewhere she takes up sexism, violence, and boredom in the nuclear family.
 “The Last Straw of the Last Duchess” responds to Browning’s famous poem in the voice of the Last Duchess herself, a woman belittled and dismissed (perhaps even killed) by her husband in the original poem.
 In Oliver’s rewriting, this female figure adopts a tone of defiance: “I’m his last duchess, hanging on the wall, / though as to why, I know sweet bugger all.”
 Unlike Cullen, Oliver tends to favour narrative or persona poems over a more confessional, lyric expression; the result is a cooler, detached perspective and a greater sense of distance between speaker and poet, though the occasional bittersweet moment slips through.